uncefact/project-vckit/documentation/docs/agent-configuration/config-agent-file.md

 * `dbConnection`: This is the name of the connection.
 It's a label that identifies this specific database connection configuration.
 * `$require`: This indicates that a specific module or package is required to handle this configuration.
 In this case, it's indicating that the DataSource type from the typeorm package is required.
 * `$args`: This specifies the arguments to be passed to the DataSource constructor.
-    * `type`: Specifies the type of database to be used
+    * `type`: Specifies the type of database to be used.
+You can use whatever type of database as long as it's supported by TypeOrm Datasource.
     * `database`: This field specifies the path to the SQLite database file.
         * `$ref`: This refers to a constant defined elsewhere in the configuration.
     * `synchronize`: Determines whether TypeORM should automatically synchronize the database schema.